 “Cash is king,” maybe you’ve heard.
 With a cash offer, there is no waiting for pre-approvals or approvals.

 Looking to stand out further?
 Buyers could try waiving contingencies where they can.

 There are lower risk contingencies people can waive, such as homeowner association contingencies, but there are also higher risk ones for buyers that could convince a seller to choose their offer.

 For example, buyers can waive their right to an inspection.
 This means they will not require a professional inspector to check over the home for potential repairs.
-By waiving this contingency, though, buyers will be purchasing a home with many unknowns and taking on the full risk of a home that may need hidden repairs.
+By waiving this contingency, though, buyers will be purchasing a home with many unknowns and taking on the full risk of a property that may need hidden and pricey home repairs.

 Before waiving any contingency, it’s a good idea for buyers to have a long talk with their agent to ensure they are still protecting their rights and feel comfortable with any consequences.